 When you’re shooting for a fixed school year end date, this time of year can be one of stress, frustration and worry.
 If you’re one of the lucky few cruising across the finish line right on time or even ahead of schedule, we commend you!
-But if you’re facing unexpected challenges or finding yourself falling farther behind, here are some ideas to help you remain focused while committing to finish the school year with grace for yourself and for your kids.
+But if you’re facing unexpected challenges or finding yourself falling short of your goals for this school year, here are some strategies to help you remain focused while committing to finish the school year with grace for yourself and for your kids.

 1. Refocus on your purpose in homeschooling

 Take a moment to remember why you are doing this.
 Breathe a prayer, and ask God what is most important to Him for your homeschool and where you need to adjust expectations.
 Do you need to change your end date target?
 Do you need to homeschool through the summer in some subjects?

 Don’t beat yourself up about the circumstances that led to you being behind, especially if they were outside your control.
 God doesn’t ask us to construct the perfect life.
 He only asks us to be faithful with what we’ve been given.

 In homeschooling as in many other areas, before we can make a meaningful change, we need to get a realistic picture of where we stand.
 Even if it feels like you don’t have a moment to spare, take an evening, a weekend, or even an entire school day to go through all your materials and identify exactly what remains to be finished.

 Keep your adjustments realistic.
 You can devise a plan that calls for doing two math lessons a day for the next month, but if your children can’t absorb the material, you’ll actually be doing yourself (and them) a disservice.
 Make plans that are rooted in the reality of what your family can handle, not in your feelings about where you should be.
 Remember the goal is learning, not just finishing the textbook.